 Least favourite country: India / South Korea

 Sorry guys.
 I’m sure both countries had nice places but I didn’t enjoy them.
-India was just too much, I grew tired of being an amusing novelty for the locals, got fed up with the assumption that nothing would work, and was deafened by the constant blaring of 120 dB horns.
+India was just too much, I grew tired of being an amusing novelty for the locals, got fed up with the national assumption that nothing would work, and got deafened by the constant blaring of 120 dB horns.
 It was getting a bit better by the time I reached Delhi, but from the moment I left the airport in Tajikistan I was amazed: this place was so much better!

 As for South Korea, I’m probably being a bit unfair on it.
 It had its good points, but those were similar to the good bits of Japan – just less good.
 As for the bad bits: it’s a car-dominated society, where if you travel by any other means you count as a second class citizen.
-The Four Rivers Path was alright by the cities, but as soon as I tried to cross the country it descended into a frustrating reminder of all the things bike paths fail to be.
+The Four Rivers Path was alright near the cities, but as soon as I tried to cross the country it descended into a frustrating reminder of all the things bike paths fail to be.
 If they want to improve it, well, not having cars driving down it would be a start.